5th Infantry Division (Poland): Polish–Soviet War

 In early 1920, the Red Army concentrated its forces in Podolia, east of the Zbruch river.
 The 5th Division was quickly reinforced, and in mid-February ordered to replace 12th Infantry.
 Moved some 50 kilometers east, it guarded the frontline in the area of Letychiv (Latyczow), along the swampy Southern Bug.

 On February 18, the Lwów Division, together with elements of the 12th (Kresy) Division and two armoured trains attacked Bolshevik 44th Rifle Division.
 Polish forces were divided into three columns, and the assault took the enemy by complete surprise.
 The Poles, after losing only 130 soldiers, achieved their objective, moving the frontline further east.
 The Soviets counterattacked on February 23.
 Heavy fighting lasted for two days, but Polish positions were kept, and the 5th Division remained there until late April.

-During the Kiev Offensive, the Lwów Division together with 12th and 18th Infantry, belonged to Sixth Army of General Waclaw Iwaszkiewicz.
+During the Kiev offensive, the Lwów Division together with 12th and 18th Infantry, belonged to Sixth Army of General Waclaw Iwaszkiewicz.

-On June 5, 1920, Polish armies began a retreat from the Ukraine.
+On June 5, 1920, Polish armies began a retreat from Ukraine.
 The Lwów Division defended the lines along the Sluch and Horyn rivers, as part of 10th Infantry Brigade.
 On July 5, together with 18th Infantry Division, the unit fought in the area of Dubno, and then near Krzemieniec.
 As part of the Sixth Army, it fought in the victorious Battle of Brody (29 July – 2 August), and then covered the city of Lwów, fighting near Lopatyn.

 Following the successful Battle of Warsaw (1920), Polish forces initiated an offensive, also in former Galicia.
 The Lwów Division captured Busk in early September, pushing the enemy east.
 In early October the division supported Ukrainian forces allied to Poland, capturing Starokostiantyniv.

 On October 18, 1920, the division withdrew to the line of the Zbruch river, which marked the newly established Polish–Soviet border (see Peace of Riga).
 Its subunits were at first located in the area of Zbaraz.
 In December 1920 and January 1921, 40th Infantry Regiment was transferred to Lwów, 38th Regiment to Przemyśl, and 39th Regiment to Jarosław.
 In February 1921, 19th Regiment was also moved to Lwów.